- By Field

 -

-Earn credentials.
-Depending on what country you wish to nurse in, you may need to earn credentials such as additional certifications, visa requirements, and vaccinations.
+Obtain necessary credentials.
+Depending on the country you wish to work in, you may need additional certifications, meet visa criteria, and be up to date on vaccinations.

 -